teeli/irc-cah/README.md

 Main configuration files are located in `config/env`.
 There are two files by default for two different environments, development and production (e.g. if you want to test the bot on a separate channel).
 For the `clientOptions` directive, refer to the [Node-IRC documentation](https://node-irc.readthedocs.org/en/latest/API.html#client).

 ###Cards
 Card configuration is located in `config/cards` directory.
-There are 2 files by default, `blacks.json` and `whites.json`, that contain the default cards of the game.
-You can add your custom cards to the game by creating two new files in the directory, `blacks-custom.json` and `whites-custom.json`, and adding cards in them using the same format as the default card files.
-Any card you add to these files will also be automatically loaded to the game during start up.
+Some files are included by default, that contain the default cards of the game plus some extra cards from [BoardGameGeek](http://boardgamegeek.com/).
+You can add your custom cards to `Custom_a.json` (for answers) and `Custom_q.json` (for questions), using the same format as the default card files.
+Any card you add to these files will also be automatically loaded to the game during start up..

-Black cards are what players draw from the deck to their hands, white cards are the "question cards".
-Yes, this is the opposite of the original Cards Against Humanity.
-No, it wasn't done intentionally, but that's the way it is now.

 ##TODO
 * Save game & player data to MongoDB for all time top scores & other statistics.